 To avoid the need for repetition of steps that have already been completed to the required standards through MHHSP testing.

-Elexon and the REC Board are accountable for the implementation and management of a robust and well-governed Qualification process through the MHHSP-Qualification to the enduring MHHS arrangements.
+BSCCo and RECCo are accountable for the implementation and management of a robust and well-governed Qualification process through the MHHS Qualification stage to the enduring MHHS arrangements.

 All Programme Participants must complete PIT Design Build Test (DBT) 1 prior to the start of QT.
 For Programme Participants undertaking SIT there is an MHHSP requirement that PIT DBT 1 will be completed prior to SIT.
-Code Bodies will expect a Requirement Test Traceability Matrix (RTTM) to be produced as part of the PIT process and signed off at a senior level within the organisation prior to the start of Qualification.
+Code Bodies will expect a Requirement Test Traceability Matrix (RTTM) to be produced as part of the PIT process and signed off at a senior level within the organisation prior to the start of QT.

+Further discussions are required before expectations and timings for PIT DBT2 can be set out.
+DBT2 has the potential to impact some REC requirements.
+If this is the case, it is possible that there will be some additional testing required against consequential change that affects any Code obligations.
+Code Bodies will not undertake assurance for areas of consequential change that are not related to Code requirements.

-The majority of testing requirements are expected through SIT for SIT participants or through QT in the Qualification phase for participants that have not completed SIT.
+The majority of testing requirements are expected through SIT for SIT participants or through QT in the MHHS Qualification phase for participants that have not completed SIT.

-Elexon and the REC Code Manager will develop Qualification scope and materials from the MHHSP SIT scope and materials produced by the MHHSP.
-The aim is for an aligned approach to Qualification for both routes, providing that the scope and coverage for SIT meets the requirements for Qualification; Qualification artefacts will be developed in parallel or after the associated SIT products.
+BSCCo and the REC Code Manager will develop the MHHS Qualification scope and materials from the MHHSP SIT scope and materials produced by the MHHSP.
+The aim is for an aligned approach to MHHS Qualification for both routes, providing that the scope and coverage for SIT meets the requirements for MHHS Qualification; MHHS Qualification artefacts will be developed in parallel or after the associated SIT products.
 Therefore, the Code Bodies recommend it is beneficial for all Programme Participants to subscribe to the proceedings of the SITWG.

 The MHHSP will execute SIT on an End-to-End (E2E) basis to prove the MHHS design.
-Qualification, however, will be defined on a role-by-role basis and executed on an individual organisation level to prove the robust operation of Programme Participants before they are allowed to start operating in the live MHHS arrangements and migrating MPANs.
+MHHS Qualification, however, will be defined on a role-by-role basis and executed on an individual organisation level to assure the robust operation of Programme Participants before they are allowed to start operating in the live MHHS arrangements and migrating MPANs.

 QT and SIT should execute similar coverage of the design baseline as the level of confidence required is similar.
 The number of tests for QT are expected to be fewer as SIT is likely to need to repeat some functional testing where the same functions are used in different E2E test scripts.

-Further discussions are required before expectations and timings for PIT DBT2 can be set out.
-DBT2 has the potential to impact some REC requirements.
-If this is the case, it is possible that there will be some additional testing required against consequential change that affects any Code obligations.
-Code Bodies will not undertake assurance for areas of consequential change that are not related to Code requirements.

-Code Bodies are responsible for undertaking Qualification for REC Parties, BSC Parties and BSC Supplier Agents.
-Code Bodies are not responsible for undertaking Qualification or set up activities for any third-party organisations.
+Code Bodies are responsible for undertaking MHHS Qualification for REC Parties, BSC Parties and BSC Supplier Agents.
+Code Bodies are not responsible for undertaking MHHS Qualification or set up activities for any third-party organisations.

-Only Programme Participants that complete the entire Qualification process and have their QAD approved by the relevant Code Bodies will become MHHSP-Qualified and be able to operate under the new MHHS arrangements; SIT and QT are just one part of the MHHSP-Qualification process.
+Only Programme Participants that complete the entire MHHS Qualification process and have their QAD approved by the relevant Code Bodies will become MHHS Qualified and be able to operate under the new MHHS arrangements; SIT and QT are just one part of the MHHS Qualification process.

+Changes to the baseline MHHS design will be expected via an MHHS Change Request.
+Any impact on the MHHS Qualification requirements, processes and procedures will then be fully assessed and the industry notified of any change of approach or further testing required.

-Qualification Routes
+Qualification Routes - Applicable to all participants

-Programme Participants must follow either the SIT or non-SIT route become MHHSP-Qualified, including the following requirements:
+Programme Participants can follow either the SIT or non-SIT route for each of their roles to become MHHS Qualified, including the following requirements: